vecin2/ws_playbook/README.md

 ##in wsl run
 sudo apt-get install  subversion

+### Run in WSL vs WSL2
+WSL shares the network with the Windows Host while WSL2 has its own network. when running playbooks against the windows host this translates in WSL being able to use "localhost" while WSL2 will have to specify the Windows  Host ip address within the Hyper-V WSL network.

+In a "worklaptop_WSL" I want to set the var ansible_python_interpreter put it into inventory

 Vim
 Syntastic and Nerdtree git failed when saving python files if the file was not open with nerdtree